 The kids will love turning a favorite winter activity into slime with this super easy snow slime!
 Our melted snowman slime recipe is perfect for little hands.
 This is just one of our many snow slime recipes to try!

 Slime making is even more fun when you add in creative themes like this frosty melting snowman.
 We have quite a few to share, and we are always adding more.
 Our Homemade Melting Snowman Slime Recipe is yet another AMAZING slime recipe we can show you how to make.

-We always like to include a bit of homemade slime science around here, and that’s perfect for exploring Chemistry with a fun Frosty the snowman theme.
+We always like to include a bit of homemade slime science around here, and that’s perfect for exploring Chemistry with a fun melting snowman theme.
 Slime is an excellent chemistry demonstration and kids love it too!
 Mixtures, substances, polymers, cross linking, states of matter, elasticity, and viscosity are just a few of the science concepts that can be explored with homemade slime!

 What’s the science behind the slime?
 The borate ions in the slime activators (sodium borate, borax powder, or boric acid) mix with the PVA (polyvinyl-acetate) glue and forms this cool stretchy substance.
 This is called cross linking!